Keyboard shortcuts

 Other useful things

 • Setting up double puppeting is strongly recommended.
-The relevant config field for automatic double puppeting is bridge -> login_shared_secret_map.
+The relevant config field for automatic double puppeting is double_puppet -> secrets.

-• If you only set it up for your own server, you don't need to touch double_puppet_server_map, that's only for remote servers.
+• If you only set it up for your own server, you don't need to touch the servers map, that's only for remote servers.

 • End-to-bridge encryption works best if set up before logging into the bridge, because there's currently no proper way to enable encryption in existing rooms.

-• Most bridges have some automatic portal creation and message backfill, so checking the backfill or history_sync config section under bridge is recommended.
+• Most bridges have some automatic portal creation and message backfill, so checking the bridge -> backfill section is recommended.
 Backfilling after creating rooms is not possible, so it has to be configured to your liking before logging in.

 • Related to backfill, most bridges also have options to specify how many chats to backfill initially.
-Those options may be under backfill config, or separately inside the bridge section.
+Those options are under the network section.